cardano-foundation/CIPs/CIP-plutus-modules/README.md

 implement recursion than the fixpoint combinators currently used in UPLC, and so will probably become the preferred way to implement recursion.

+Note that if we adopt value scripts, but *not* module-level recursion, then modules will be unable to export recursive functions without 'hiding' them in a value, such as a `Delay`.

 #### Variation: Explicit lambdas